imoize/getstart/docs/arch-linux/tips-and-trick/vs-code.md

 ### Native file dialog

 If using Plasma, by default VS Code opens GTK file dialogs.
-To fix that, ensure that KDE desktop portal (xdg-desktop-portal-kde) is installed and set the GTK_USE_PORTAL=1 environment variable.
+To fix that, ensure that KDE desktop portal (xdg-desktop-portal-kde) is installed and set the GTK_USE_PORTAL=1 environment variable. also (xdg-desktop-portal-gtk) maybe needed.

 Create ~/.config/xdg-desktop-portal directory
 ```bash